 Despite advancements in dental care, many individuals still lose natural teeth to decay or gum and jawbone weakness.
 When this occurs, a synthetic tooth can be installed.
 This tooth is called an implant and consists of two separate parts.
 The first is a long titanium root that stretches through the gums and directly into the jawbone.
 The second is a crown made of a composite resin that screws into the implant to form a full tooth.

-Individuals residing in Canton, Patterson Park, Highland Town, and Brewers Hill seeking dental implants in Baltimore first need to make an appointment with a qualified dentist in Baltimore for a visual and tactile exam.
-This exam will determine overall oral health and whether or not there are enough healthy gum and jawbone to support the implant.
+Individuals residing in Canton, Patterson Park, Greektown, Highland Town, and Brewers Hill seeking dental implants Baltimore first need to make an appointment with a qualified dentist Baltimore, MD for a visual and tactile exam.
+This exam will determine overall oral health and whether or not there are enough healthy gum and jawbone to support the dental implants.
 If a patient has a thin or weak jaw, then a bone graft can be done to restore it.